jahnpm/QTMagnifier/README.md

 ## Known issues
 - window will crash if resized to negative size
 - window size could increase under some circumstances when resizing against a screen border while holding right click
-- cursor is hard to see over white input fields, because the I-beam cursor is always white

 ## Immediate future plans
 - address known issues